django-json-api/django-rest-framework-json-api/docs/usage.md

 ### Inflecting object and relation keys

-This package includes the ability (off by default) to automatically convert [json:api field names](http://jsonapi.org/format/#document-resource-object-fields) of requests and responses from the python/rest_framework's preferred underscore to a format of your choice.
+This package includes the ability (off by default) to automatically convert [JSON:API field names](http://jsonapi.org/format/#document-resource-object-fields) of requests and responses from the python/rest_framework's preferred underscore to a format of your choice.
 To hook this up include the following setting in your project settings: